-Vassar Ecological Preserve Conservation Action Plan
+The Preserve at Vassar’s Conservation Action Plan

 Open spaces in our region have been changing rapidly due to climate change, invasive species, deer overabundance, fragmentation, and overall loss of biodiversity.
-To help mitigate these issues the Vassar Ecological Preserve developed a Conservation Action Plan.
+To help mitigate these issues the Preserve developed a Conservation Action Plan.
 Through the planning process we developed conservation targets, identified the barriers to their conservation, and established a plan to overcome those barriers.

 Our goal is to restore areas that aren’t badly invaded, protect rare communities and species, and maintain a diversity of habitats.
 We identified climate change, invasive species, overabundant deer, habitat degradation, pollinator decline, and human impact as significant barriers to conservation at our site and have developed strategies to mitigate them.